marineam/coil/README.txt

     >>> conf['sub']['y'] # inherited from x and added 'b'
     Struct({'a': 2, 'b': 3})

-  Also, we can access and items based on absolute and relative paths as we can in the text format:
+  Also, using get and set we can access and items based on absolute and relative paths as we can in the text format:

-    >>> conf['x.z']
+    >>> conf.get("x.z")
     'hello'
     >>> conf.get("@root.x.z")
     'hello'